WebAssembly/threads/document/core/exec/runtime.rst

    \end{array}

 .. todo:: ensure identity of wait + wake operations is preserved
+.. todo:: remove spawn from events in a typed way?

 The access of *mutable* shared state is performed through the |ARD|, |AWR|, and |ARMW| actions.
 Each action accesses an abstract *location*, which consists of an :ref:`address <syntax-addr>` of a :ref:`shared <syntax-shared>` :ref:`memory <syntax-meminst>` instance and a symbolic *field* name in the respective object.